Hong Kong Disneyland Railroad: Ride experience

 During peak traffic periods, the railroad offers only one-way trips where all passengers must disembark at the Fantasyland Station and re-board for the return trip to Main Street, U.S.A. (and vice versa).
 Between February 19, 2019 and November 17, 2023, the Hong Kong Disneyland Railroad was closed to facilitate the construction of World of Frozen.
-However, since June 11, 2025, the Hong Kong Disneyland Railroad is closed due to the construction of the Marvel inspired Tower of Terror in Tomorrowland.
+Since June 11, 2025, the Hong Kong Disneyland Railroad is closed again due to the construction of the Marvel inspired Tower of Terror and Mission: Breakout! in Tomorrowland.

 Rolling stock

 The Hong Kong Disneyland Railroad operates three steam-outline locomotives built in 2004 by Severn Lamb, which were named after past Walt Disney Company presidents.
 There are also two sets of train cars, each consisting of five coaches with a total seating capacity of 250 people on contoured benches facing sideways per train.

 Unlike other railroads at Disneyland-style parks, where the trains are powered by actual steam locomotives, Hong Kong Disneyland's trains are powered by steam-outline locomotives, which are diesel locomotives with the outward appearance of steam locomotives.
 This is due to Hong Kong's strict emissions standards, which also served as a cost-effective measure that obviated the need to build new steam locomotives, or the finding and transport to Hong Kong of suitable existing narrow gauge steam locomotives.
 As a result, in order to mimic the sound of an actual steam locomotive, typical steam audio (chuffing, steam whistle, etc.) are emitted from speakers installed on each locomotive.
 Despite the fact that they are not steam-powered, Dana Amendola, the author of All Aboard: The Wonderful World of Disney Trains, describes the locomotives as "a representation of the golden age of railroading."